behind

 RARA AVIS has been a dream in the making since childhood.
 My first “jewelry show” was in 5th grade at a local craft fair.

-I hold two Master of Arts degrees from the Savannah College of Art and Design, both concentrated in jewelry—the first in design and fabrication, the second in luxury management with a jewelry specialization.
-After graduate school, I refined my practice through work-study and assistantship programs at the Penland School of Craft in North Carolina and the Arrowmont School of Arts & Crafts in Tennessee, as well as additional study at the New York Jewelry Design Institute in Manhattan.
+I hold two Master of Arts degrees from the Savannah College of Art and Design, the first in Jewelry and the second in Luxury & Brand Management (with a jewelry specialization.)
+After graduate school, I refined my practice through professional study and/or assistantship programs at the Penland School of Craft (NC), the Arrowmont School of Arts & Crafts (TN), the New York Jewelry Design Institute (Manhattan), William Holland Lapidary School (GA), John C. Campbell Folk School (NC), and the Metal Arts Guild of Georgia.